Gbury/ocaml-cgroups/README.md

 ## Creation of cgroups

-As mentionned previously, all interactions with cgroups is done via the filesystem, which may bring some annoying problems about permission sometimes.
-For instance, most hierarchies and groups are only writable by `root` by default, which prevent users from creating new cgroups, editing limits, or movind tasks to cgroups.
+As mentioned previously, all interactions with cgroups is done via the filesystem, which may bring some annoying problems about permission sometimes.
+For instance, most hierarchies and groups are only writable by `root` by default, which prevent users from creating new cgroups, editing limits, or moving tasks to cgroups.

 ### Using libcg